Tiebout sorting in online communities: Introduction

 \section{Introduction}

+\begin{quote} ``Twenty-four hours of scrolling through posts from “Truthsayers” on the two-year-old platform explained why the site is tanking.
+In short, partisan echo chambers are stale, musty spaces that lack the sort of oppositional views needed to make social media tick.
+Truth Social feels like a MAGA town hall in a ventless conference room, where an endless line of folks step up to the mic to share how the world is out to get them.''\footnote{Lorraine Ali, ``I spent 24 hours on Trump’s Truth Social so you don’t have to.
+No wonder it’s tanking'', \textit{Los Angeles Times}, April 3, 2024.} \end{quote}

 Online segregation is a relatively new phenomenon.
-The rise of the internet, smart phones, and social media has created a world where everyone, but especially young people, are interacting more and more with their peers online.
-Survey evidence suggests that British teenagers now spend more time online than they do outdoors.\footnote{See, for example, \cite{frith2017social} and ``The average child spends just 7 hours a week outside, but more than twice that playing video games inside'', \emph{The Daily Mail}, 24 July, 2018.} The COVID-19 pandemic and associated lockdowns have obviously accelerated this trend.
-The hope that social networks and online communities would lead to more interconnectedness is now being replaced by the fear that online platforms are actually more polarized and segregated than physical ones \citep{boyd2017america}.
-The ``white flight'' of the 1950s and '60s \citep{boustan2010postwar} was paralleled in the late 2000s exodus from ``ghetto'' Myspace to ``elite'' Facebook \citep{boyd2013white}; social media usage has been shown to be segregated by race and ethnicity \citep{duggan2015demographics}.
+The rise of the internet, smart phones, and social media has created a world wherein everyone, but especially younger generations, are interacting more and more with their peers online.
+Survey evidence suggests that British teenagers now spend more time online than they do outdoors.\footnote{See, for example, \cite{frith2017social} and ``The average child spends just 7 hours a week outside, but more than twice that playing video games inside'', \emph{The Daily Mail}, 24 July, 2018.} The hope that social networks and online communities would lead to more interconnectedness has, at least for now, been replaced by the fear that online platforms are actually more polarized and segregated than physical ones \citep{boyd2017america}.
+It has been documented that internet users seek out spaces that they expect will be populated by people they identify with \citep{mcilwain2017racial}, which may partly explain why social media usage is often segregated not only by race and ethnicity, {but also by political inclination and overall worldview} \citep{duggan2015demographics}.
+For example, the ``white flight'' of the 1950s and '60s \citep{boustan2010postwar} was paralleled in the late 2000s exodus from ``ghetto'' Myspace to ``elite'' Facebook \citep{boyd2013white} and the more recent migration of academics from Twitter to Mastodon \citep{kupferschmidt2022musk,jeong2023exploring}.\footnote{We note that empirical work in the economics literature focused on online news consumption has found both ``no evidence that the Internet is becoming more segregated over time'' (\cite{gentzkow2011ideological}, p.
+1799) and ``evidence for both sides of the debate'' (\cite{flaxman2016filter}, p.
+298).}